Credit Information in Earnings Calls: Conclusion

 Our paper contains several methodological innovations.
 First, we argue PVLGD changes are a cleaner measure of changes in market-perceived creditworthiness than are changes in credit spreads.
-Second, our implied PVLGD measure that we obtain from the text of earnings calls is novel and provides a template that can be applied in other contexts (for example, to assess the impact of earnings calls on firm-level implied volatility).
+Second, the implied PVLGD measure that we obtain from the text of earnings calls is novel and provides a template that can be applied in other contexts (for example, to assess the impact of earnings calls on firm-level implied volatility).
 As part of obtaining an implied PVLGD, we introduce a highly computationally efficient technique to identify important explanatory words for PVLGDs.
 Third, our methodology for simulating portfolio returns under the null of no predictability is novel, and provides a natural benchmark that controls for underlying data quality.
 Finally, as in Donovan et al. (2021), our implied PVLGD measure can be used to extract CDS-like information for firms with earnings-calls, but without active CDS markets.
-While not our focus, this is a potentially valuable application of our methodology.
 We hope that future researchers will find these tools useful.